VivekSite/password_manager/README.md

 ## Option 5: Get data
 - Using option 5 you can view your stored data by using the `Object_Key`
+- Object_Key search is case insensitive and it will return all the matching Objects.
 ```
 Select from above: 5
 File name: test